andystaples/func-powershell-prototype/Option 1 - Decorators Only/notes.md

 Pros:
 - Attributes are explicit
-- Everything all in "one" file, where the function is defined
+- Everything about one function is all in one file, where the function is defined
+- Multiple files, multiple functions per file (if desired)

 Cons:
 - No way to set Function App level settings